zanemilo/Dijjon/README.md

 # Dijjon Alpha

-This is the official documentation for Dijjon Beta, a text-based game set in the Fantasy RPG world of Dijjon.
-The game is inspired by the creative work of John Philip Swanson and takes the player through a dynamic version of the DnD 5e campaign he wrote.
+This is the official documentation for Dijjon Alpha, a text-based game set in the Fantasy RPG world of Dijjon.

 ### Author: Zane M Deso
 ### Last Updated: 9/1/2024